Grey Owl: Back to Canada (1917–1925)

 In the summers of 1920 and 1921, he worked as the deputy forest ranger on the Mississagi Forest Reserve.

 Here Archie was at his best, on the five three-week tours through the huge reserve, checking on the summer ranger stations situated 50 to 60 kilometres from each other....
 [Belaney] loved the wilderness.
 He insisted that [the men under his supervision] carefully check all camping sites for fire and also work on the trails, keeping up the portages to the different lakes in their district, allowing access in case of a fire.

 Worried about the logging of Ontario's remaining old-growth pine forests, Belaney wanted the Mississagi area made into a park.
 In a fledgling attempt at conservationism, he posted signs saying "GOD MADE THIS COUNTRY FOR THE TREES DON’T BURN IT UP AND MAKE IT LOOK LIKE HELL" and "GOD MADE THE COUNTRY BUT MAN DESTROYED IT".

 Inspired by his boyhood reading of authors such as Fenimore Cooper and Longfellow, Belaney invented his own elaborately choreographed "war dance", which "...surprised the local Ojibwa and Cree for, as fur buyer Jack Leve put it, 'The Bisco Indians didn't know his brand of Indian lore.
 Local reactions to the war dance were mixed, with some people saying it was good fun, while others said it was just an excuse for drinking.
 Some Indigenous men joined in, while others thought the dance was evil.

-Belaney's big day arrived on Victoria Day, May 23, 1923.
-The Sudbury Star reported: "War Dance Given at Biscotasing.
-A Big Celebration Held on Victoria Day.
-In honour of the good queen to which his grandfather and namesake had sent his epic poem, The Hundred Days of Napoleon, Archie put on the greatest war dance of his life."
+On Victoria Day, May 23, 1923.
+Belaney performed a war dance in celebration of the occasion.

 In April, 1925, an arrest warrant was issued for Belaney after a particularly egregious piece of misbehaviour.
 Soon after, he left Bisco for good, returning to Temagami and taking up again with Angele, who bore him a second daughter, Flora, in 1926.
 Amazingly, there is no record of Angele ever reproaching him for his treatment of her, and she appeared to accept his wayward conduct to the end.
 In the fall of 1925, she saw him off at the train station – and never saw him again.
 By then, Belaney had already begun his fourth relationship.